Alissa J. Rubin

-Alissa Johannsen Rubin is a Pulitzer Prize–winning American journalist, currently serving as the Baghdad Bureau chief for The New York Times.
+Alissa Johannsen Rubin is a Pulitzer Prize–winning American journalist, and the Baghdad Bureau chief for The New York Times.
 She has spent much of her career covering the wars in Iraq, Afghanistan and the Balkans.

 Early life and education

 Alissa Johannsen Rubin was born and raised in New York City.
 She attended Brown University, graduating in 1980 with a Bachelor of Arts degree in renaissance studies.
 She received a Mellon Fellowship to study at Columbia University, where she received her M.A. in 1986.

 Career

 In 1997 Rubin joined the Los Angeles Times.
 With the paper, she covered Iraq, Afghanistan and, France, and the Balkans.

 In August 2007, Rubin was named deputy bureau chief in the Baghdad bureau of The New York Times.
 In 2009, Rubin became the chief of The Times's bureau in Kabul, Afghanistan.

 Rubin was seriously injured in a helicopter crash covering the war in northern Iraq on August 16, 2014.
 She suffered multiple fractures but was able to dictate a report of the accident.
 The crash killed the helicopter's pilot and injured others, including Vian Dakhil, a Yazidi member of the Council of Representatives of Iraq.